Sedighe-Raeisi/Q-Learning/readme.md

 To address this limitation, we introduce a novel method that integrates **Bayesian hierarchical inference** with the **sparse identification of nonlinear dynamical systems (SINDy)**.
 This approach enables the discovery of distinct dynamical mechanisms within a wide range of individuals.

-We applied this method to diverse dynamical systems, including those in environmental systems, physical systems, and cognitive science.
+Here we show how we applied this method to cognitive science.
 Our approach infers a distribution over model structures while inducing sparsity, allowing us to identify shared and individual-specific mechanisms.
 The results show that key statistical properties of the synthesized data are accurately recovered, demonstrating the method’s promise in capturing structural differences in processes.

 A key application of AI in science is the development of data-driven methods for discovering the governing models of dynamical systems.
 One of the major challenges is accounting for differences between individuals, where an "individual" could be a human, a different environmental location, or a specific circuit.
 When considering these differences, it is necessary to move beyond a single, universal model.

-Our work builds on the SINDy approach, a data-driven model discovery method that combines regression and sparsity.
-We specifically adopt a **Bayesian approach to SINDy**, which is especially useful when system dynamics are affected by noise.
-A Bayesian method allows us to find the true distributions of model parameters.
-To prevent the survival of unrelated terms, we induce sparsity by using an appropriate prior distribution, specifically the powerful **Horseshoe distribution**.

-However, if a system's dynamics differ among individuals, the governing model itself should be a distribution, not just the mean of a noisy distribution.
-To achieve this, we use a **Hierarchical Bayesian model**.
-We apply the Horseshoe distribution as the prior for the mean of each candidate term's coefficient, which successfully induces sparsity.
-The following sections explain this method and its applications.

 ---
 ## Method